ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbd_create_app.md

   for more information on how to apply for a valid Vendor ID.
 - Every device variant needs an unique **Product ID**.
 Together with the **Vendor ID**, it is used by the Host computer's operating system to find a driver for your device.
-- The **Device Release Number** will be shown in Windows and Linux systems as “Firmware Revision”.
-The number will be interpreted as “binary coded decimal”, meaning that 0x0101 will be shown as firmware revision 1.01.
+- The **Device Release Number** will be shown in Windows and Linux systems as "Firmware Revision".
+The number will be interpreted as "binary coded decimal", meaning that 0x0101 will be shown as firmware revision 1.01.
 - The **Manufacturer**, **Product** and the **Serial Number String** can be set to identify the USB Device from the USB Host.

 Refer to \ref usbd_coreFunctions_conf "USB Core Configuration" for more configuration options of the USB Device.